 Australia is a large country with just about every type of landscape you can think of, from dry deserts to lush rainforests, and sandy coastlines to modern cities.
 It is a popular destination for international students.

 Australia’s warm climate, laid-back lifestyle and lively cities inspire people from many different countries and cultures to move here.
 This makes it a welcoming and diverse place for international students to live.
-Australia’s population speaks many different languages including its own ‘Aussie’ slang.
-For example, ‘arvo’ means afternoon, ‘barbie’ means barbecue, ‘toggs’ means swimsuit, and ‘yakka’ means hard work.
+Australia’s population speaks many different languages including its own ‘Aussie’ slang, for example, ‘arvo’ means afternoon, ‘barbie’ means barbecue, ‘toggs’ means swimsuit, and ‘yakka’ means hard work.

 Some of Australia’s best-loved attractions lie around its 25,760 kilometres of coastline.
-You can spend time touring the impressive cliffs of the Great Ocean Road or learning to surf on the Gold Coast.
+You can spend time touring the impressive cliffs on Great Ocean Road or learning to surf on the Gold Coast.
 The underwater paradise of the Great Barrier Reef is a world-famous place to snorkel and scuba dive.
 You'll have so much to squeeze into your time off from your studies.

 The indigenous people of Australia are the Aborigines, who are reported to have arrived in Australia tens of thousands of years ago.
-Their way of life is in tune with the natural environment and very different to the modern lifestyle in Australian towns and cities.
+Their way of life is in tune with the natural environment and is very different to the modern lifestyle in Australian towns and cities.
 You can discover more about Aboriginal art and culture on trips to sacred sites such as Uluru and Kata Tjuta.